abinit/abinit/doc/tutorial/eph4zpr.md

 !!! important

-    The EPH code takes advantage of time-reversal and spatial symmetries (see [[kptopt]] to reduce the BZ integration to an appropriate irreducible wedge, $\text{IBZ}_k$, defined by the little group of the $\kk$-point i.e. the set of point group operations of the crystal that leave the $\kk$-point invariant within a reciprocal lattice vector $\GG$.
+    The EPH code takes advantage of time-reversal and spatial symmetries to reduce the BZ integration to an appropriate irreducible wedge, $\text{IBZ}_k$, defined by the little group of the $\kk$-point i.e. the set of point group operations of the crystal that leave the $\kk$-point invariant within a reciprocal lattice vector $\GG$.